 This loan has a fixed interest rate of 5%.
 Interest does not accrue while you are in school.
 Repayment begins 9 months after you complete your education or become enrolled less than 6 credits.

 Parent PLUS and Graduate PLUS loans are optional, credit-based federal loans used to help cover any remaining unmet educational cost.
 Qualified borrowers include the parent of a dependent student, or a graduate student.
-The loans carry a fixed interest rate of 6.31% and a standard origination fee of 4.272% (This fee is deducted from the loan amount before funds are sent to the school.
-For example, if your requested borrowed amount is $10,000 with a 4.272% origination fee, the amount that Rider will receive is $9,572.80.
+The loans carry a fixed interest rate of 7.00% and a standard origination fee of 4.276% (This fee is deducted from the loan amount before funds are sent to the school.
+For example, if your requested borrowed amount is $10,000 with a 4.276% origination fee, the amount that Rider will receive is $9,572.40.
 Please consider this fee when determining the requested borrowing amount).
-The origination fee for Parent PLUS and Graduate PLUS loans disbursed on or after October 1, 2016, has not yet been released.
+The origination fee for Parent PLUS and Graduate PLUS loans disbursed on or after October 1, 2017, has not been released.
 In school deferment and payment options are available upon borrower request to the lender; otherwise repayment generally begins 60 days after full disbursement of the loan.

-For more information about deferment and repayment options you may contact the Direct Loan Program at 1-800-848-0979 or visit their Web site at http://www.studentloans.gov.
+For more information about deferment and repayment options you may contact your loan servicer or visit www.studentloans.gov.